What Are the Three Main Types of SQL Injection?

 - E.NoSQL injection

 Why A: In-band SQLi (union-based) uses the same channel to inject and retrieve data.
 Blind SQLi (boolean-based or time-based) does not return data directly but infers information from behavior.
-NoSQL injection is a separate category.
+These two are widely considered the most common and fundamental types of SQL injection.
+NoSQL injection is a separate category targeting NoSQL databases.
 Heap-based is not a recognized SQLi type.
-Out-of-band is a third type but not listed among the options; the question asks for common types.
+Out-of-band SQL injection is a recognized category, but it is generally considered less common than In-band and Blind SQL injection, which are the primary two categories.

 This CEH practice question is part of Courseiva's free EC-Council certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the CEH exam.